Web Shop for Kakemono, Japanese Hanging Scroll Paintings. Buy Kakejiku Online !

 They liked "Chanoyu" (=tea ceremony) very much.

-Chanoyu ceremony was usually done in Tokonoma room.
+Chanoyu tea ceremony was usually done in Tokonoma room.

 Tokonoma architecture style was developed and established in this period.

-Accompanied with the development of Tokonoma style, the techniques of painting and mounting were also developed because hanging scrolls were always displayed in Tokonoma room.
+Accompanied with the development of Tokonoma style, the techniques of painting and mounting were also developed because hanging scroll was always displayed in a Tokonoma room.

 The Edo Period (1603 - 1868)